 Simple English definitions for legal terms

-Read a random definition: employment-at-will doctrine
+Read a random definition: approach, right of

 Statutum de Nova Custuma: A law made in England in 1303 that gave special privileges to certain foreign merchants.
 These merchants had to pay taxes, but in return, they were allowed to trade freely throughout England, export their goods, live wherever they wanted, and had certain legal rights.
 This law is also known as Carta Mercatoria.